Ministry of Defence (India): SRIJAN portal

-The SRIJAN is a portal launched by MoD in order to take up the products imported for indigenization.
-According to Ministry; it displays defence products that have been imported recently and will tag with the Defence Public sector undertakings, Ordinance Factory Board and others in order to push for its domestic manufacturing for exports in future.
+The SRIJAN is a portal launched by MoD to take up the products imported for indigenisation.
+According to Ministry; it displays defence products that have been imported recently and will tag with the Defence Public sector undertakings, Ordinance Factory Board and others to push for its domestic manufacturing for exports in future.

+Defence Public Sector Undertakings and Other Bodies

+The Ministry of Defence owns and oversees several Public Sector Undertakings (PSUs) that play a vital role in India’s defence production ecosystem.
+These Defence Public Sector Undertakings (DPSUs) are tasked with the design, development, and manufacturing of defence equipment and technologies, including arms, ammunition, ships, aircraft, and electronics, to meet the strategic requirements of the Indian Armed Forces.

+The DPSUs operate under the Department of Defence Production.